HMRC collects £276m from plastic packaging tax in first year

 The tax was raised to £210.82 per tonne as of April 1 2023.

+“The plastic packaging tax should also be part of the overall rollout of Extended Producer Responsibility and consistency of collections, and it is disappointing that these have been delayed by the Government.

+“We need to get on with rolling out these programmes that will make it easier for people to recycle at home, while also building a much stronger recycling industry.”

-Responding to the figures, Steve Gough, CEO at environmental compliance scheme Valpak, said: “The inaugural report on PPT shines a useful spotlight on the current state of the plastic packaging market such as the extent to which plastic packaging is imported into the UK.
+Steve Gough, chief executive at environmental compliance scheme Valpak, said: “The inaugural report on PPT shines a useful spotlight on the current state of the plastic packaging market such as the extent to which plastic packaging is imported into the UK.

 “The report also demonstrates the positive progress the industry has made with 40% of plastic packaging exempt from the levy because it was manufactured with over 30% recycled content.